MarwanAl-Obaidi/MarwanAl-Obaidi/README.md

-#### Im 25 years old, soon to be graduating from Metropolia UAS and mainly interested in Web and Game Development.
+#### Im a 25 year old, recent graduate from Metropolia UAS and mainly interested in Web and Game Development.

 My thesis: